Takeaway from ReMode Day 1

-- Sustainability and ethics matter to consumers, notably millennials.
+- Sustainability and ethics matter to consumers, notably Millennials

-- Perfect is the enemy of progress: It will be iterative.
+- Perfect is the enemy of progress: It will be iterative

-- Transparency is driving sustainable supply chains and brands.
+- Transparency is driving sustainable supply chains and brands

-The Coresight Research team attended the inaugural ReMode two-day conference in Los Angeles, November 13 and 14.
+Coresight Research attended the inaugural ReMode two-day conference in Los Angeles, November 13 & 14.
 ReMode is focused on disruption and sustainability in the fashion industry, helping the fashion industry navigate the new realities across the entire value chain of the fashion business via its four foundational pillars: ReThink, ReMake, ReInvest and ReMarket.
 More than 150 speakers, 80 innovative solution providers and more than 1,000 attendees came together to help build the future of the fashion industry.

-ReMode’s Founder, Pierre-Nicolas Hurstel, opened the conference with a commentary on the state of the fashion industry, new consumer attitudes and changing consumer expectations.
-According to Hurstel, 66% of millennials are willing to spend more for sustainable products and 90% would switch brands for a strong cause.
+ReMode’s founder, Pierre -Nicolas Hurstel, opened the conference with a commentary on the state of the fashion industry, new consumer attitudes and changing consumer expectations.
+According to Hurstel, 66% of Millennials are willing to spend more for sustainable products and 90% would switch brands for a strong cause.

 We are at a critical moment with the opportunity to create sustainable purposeful brands, to scale innovation and transform the fashion industry with open collaboration.
 Real change necessitates collaboration across the industry from sourcing to retail shelf.
 The fashion industry will be 25% of the world’s carbon footprint by 2050 if we continue as is.